martinwheatman/enguageMirror/doc/install.md

 </pre>
 ## b) From a DOS command line
 This assumes you have git and java installed.

+    Git can be obtained from: https://git-scm.com/downloads

+    An open Java Development Kit can be obtained from https://openjdk.java.net/ or a licenced verstion from https://jdk.java.net/  Any version should do.

+Type the following commands:
 <pre>
     C:\>git clone https://github.com/martinwheatman/enguage.git
     C:\>cd enguage